11 Mixing Tips for Panning Music with Intention

 Don’t let anyone tell you that EQ and reverb can’t create a sense of physical location.
 They absolutely can: they create another axis of panning—your front to back perspective.
 The further away an element is, the less high end you’ll hear, as well as level.
 Depending on the environment, you’d want to filter the lows (far away but still in doors) or boost them (far away but outside).
 You’ll also hear more late reflections and fewer early reflections.

 Don’t forget this vital axis, for then you are truly panning music with intention.
-That’s how you can put a drummer behind a band, rather than along side of it.
+That’s how you can put a drummer behind a band, rather than alongside it.

 Doubtlessly we can find more panning scenarios and more possible solutions to all your panning woes.
 Since we’ve given enough to get you started, we’re going to stop here and dwell again on intention.
 Intention is the most vital thing in a mix—it dictates your every decision.
 It’s the why behind your what, how, or when.
 It applies to all aspects of the mix, and panning is no exception.
 It is our hope, now, that the tips we’ve provided will get you closer to the mix that you’re intending—one that critics will have no reason to pan.